myronschippers/todo-list-react-tutorial/README.md

         * List of custom todo lists
         * Individual Custom Todo List Each shows the list's name and the percentage of completion and a button that says "Open"

+If you want to see a working version of this application you can checkout the [Sample Todo List](https://github.com/myronschippers/todo-list-app).
+It's branch structure is outlined in the `README.md` for that repo but at a high level just be aware that there is a branch for every phase that changes that state of that repo to what it would be at the end of that particular phase.

 ## Phase 1: Scaffolding our Application

 We'll be putting together the overall master layout for the Todo List application.
 In this phase we will also be stubbing in all of the pages we'll need and hook up the Front-End routes needed to navigate to the different pages.